PA Application Details

 Policies regarding credit by transcript from accredited and nonaccredited institutions are presented in the Union College Bulletin.
 Transfer of credit to the Union College PA Program is limited to prerequisite (non-PHAS) courses, except as delineated under the Advanced Placement policy below.

-Transfer of PA professional courses is limited to students transferring from another accredited PA program.
-The student must have recommendation from the previous program, and may be required to validate proficiency in courses being transferred either by a challenge examination or by demonstration of necessary skills.
+Transfer of PA professional courses--those specific to the PA profession, not to include general study requirements that are part of a bachelor’s degree in PA studies--is limited to students transferring from another accredited PA program.
+The student must have recommendation from the previous program and may be required to validate proficiency in courses being transferred either by a challenge examination or by demonstration of necessary skills.
 Advanced placement does not apply to clinical rotations.
 Individuals requesting advanced placement must meet the regular application and selection criteria.
 Due to the rigorous academic course work in the PA program, international medical graduates may not receive advanced placement beyond the scope of this policy.